VitaKoval/number-game/README.md

 3. The phone randomly guesses a number and waits for a hint: higher or lower?
    ![Game Screen](https://github.com/VitaKoval/number-game/blob/master/assets/screnshoots/GameScreen.png)

-4. if the player cheats - a warning about it
+4. if the player cheats - a warning about it.

    ![Warning don't lie](https://github.com/VitaKoval/number-game/blob/master/assets/screnshoots/WarningDon'tLie.png)

 5. Еhe game over when the phone guesses the number.